nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. You can refer to the features below for the details of each command.
 For the convenience of new users, the [Basic features](#basic-features) are listed first, followed by additional [Advanced features](#advanced-features) which may be useful for the user.

 ## Basic features
+This section provides you with the most basic features to get you started with ZooKeep.

 <div markdown="block" class="alert alert-info">